Warped geometric information on the optimisation of Euclidean functions: The novel RCG algorithm

-The convergence of the Algorithm \ref{conj_grad_vect} is guaranteed by the fact we have a valid retraction map and the value $t_k$ at Step 4 satisfies the Wolfe conditions.
+The convergence of the Algorithm \ref{conj_grad_vect} is guaranteed by the fact we have a valid retraction map and the value $t_k$ at Step 4, with exact line search also satisfies the Wolfe conditions.
+This implies convergence to a stationary point where the Riemannian gradient is null.
 See for example \citet{sakai:2021}, \citet{zhu:2020} (Section 4) and the generalization of the methodological proofs in \citet{satoj:2022}.
 An important question in the proposed algorithm is whether we can use variants of the scalar value $\beta^{\textrm{DY}}_k$ analogous to the Euclidean cases.
 For example, \citet{satoj:2022} (Equations 4.10-4.12 in that paper) requires the vector transport of the gradient to the new point on the manifold.
 Unfortunately, we cannot apply the vector transport defined within their proposed algorithm.
 There is no guarantee that by plugging $\textrm{grad} f(\bx_k)$ into Equation \eqref{eq:ret} instead of $\boldsymbol{V}_k$, it will end up at the same point on the manifold if we had used $\boldsymbol{V}_k$.
 Therefore it derails the use of Equation \eqref{eq:vect}.
-Solving differential equations to perform exact parallel is possible but then the low cost computation feature of the Algorithm \ref{conj_grad_vect} would be lost making it unviable in practice.
+It would be possible to use an approximation of the parallel transport as noted by \cite{calin:2014} (page 253, problem 8.3) but this is left for future work.